lightningkite/kotlin-networking/README.md

 This library isn't platform specific.

 This library is a collection of extension functions for OkHttp that enables OkHttp to be used in a way similar to Retrofit without all of the annotation magic.
-It also includes Gson for conversion to and from JSON.
+It also includes Gson for receiveConversion to and from JSON.

 ## Key functions and classes